ssoRL/last-god-of-darkness/tlgotd-content.md

 <p class="mayan">u</p>

 I was on my knees.
 All around me were the warren on tunnels, so I knew this was another dream.
-I'm still coughing, even in my dream.
+I was coughing, even in my dream.
 Slowly the pain in my throat and chest drove me out of my body, until I was hovering above it, watching myself cough.
 Watching myself through a pair of sharp feline eyes.
 I lift the cigarette to my fanged mouth and breathe in the sweet smoke.
 From somewhere deep in my chest a noise rises up unbidden.
 A deep throaty rumble.
 Purring.

 The purring filled the tunnels, just as the laughter had.
 Reverberating and amplifying.
 Building into an all encompassing experience of sound.
 And then slowly shifting, changing into a sound I knew I should recognize, but could not.